 Ethics & Integrity

-The Audit Committee of Devon’s board of directors monitors our business practices and ethical standards and oversees legal and regulatory compliance.
-Together with Devon’s executive vice president and general counsel, the Audit Committee annually reviews our business ethics program, including the code and our Anti-Corruption Policy and Procedures.
+The Audit Committee of Devon’s board of directors oversees our compliance with legal and regulatory requirements and reports its findings to the full board at least once each year.
+The committee monitors our business practices and ethical standards, and together with Devon’s executive vice president and general counsel, reviews our business ethics program annually, including the Code of Business Conduct and Ethics (code) and our Anti-Corruption Policy and Procedures.